 Get Answers To Our Most Frequently Asked Questions

-If you’re having trouble getting online access to your account using Blue Access for MembersSM, these Frequently Asked Questions may help you troubleshoot.
+If you’re having trouble getting online access to your account using Blue Access for MembersSM (BAMSM), these Frequently Asked Questions may help you troubleshoot.

-First, click the eyeball icon after typing in your password to make sure you’ve entered it correctly.
+First, check your password by pressing the eyeball icon after typing it in, this will ensure that you’ve entered it correctly.

 If you still get an error message, this is a quick and easy way to reset your password: